Death by homeopathy

 Lady Victoria Waymouth

 Waymouth, referred to at her inquest as “Mrs A.”, died in August 2004 at the age of 57, a few days after a doctor friend told her to stop taking her usual heart medication and to only take homeopathic treatment.
-The doctor was subsequently found guilty of professional misconduct.
+The doctor was subsequently found guilty of professional misconduct and suspended for a year.
+On review of her case she was struck off.

 28-year-old father, Abu-Bakr Rauf, died suddenly of a heart attack.
 The inquest heard that he’d been diagnosed with a heart problem in childhood and prescribed beta-blockers but had given these up as a teenager and relied on homeopathy ever since.